Culture of Australia: Cuisine

 Contemporary Australian cuisine combines British and Indigenous origins with Mediterranean and Asian influences.
 Australia's abundant natural resources allow access to a large variety of quality meats, and to barbecue beef or lamb in the open air is considered a cherished national tradition.
 The great majority of Australians live close to the sea and Australian seafood restaurants have been listed among the world's best.

 Bush tucker refers to a wide variety of plant and animal foods native to the Australian bush: bush fruits such as kakadu plums, finger limes and desert quandongs; fish and shellfish of Australia's saltwater river systems; and bush meats including emu, crocodile and kangaroo.
 Many of these are still seasonally hunted and gathered by Indigenous Australians, and are undergoing a renaissance of interest on contemporary Australian menus.
 The macadamia nut is the most famous bushfood plant harvested and sold in large quantities.

 Early British settlers brought familiar meats and crops with them from Europe and these remain important in the Australian diet.
 The British settlers found some familiar game – such as swan, goose, pigeon, and fish – but the new settlers often had difficulty adjusting to the prospect of native fauna as a staple diet.
 They established agricultural industries producing more familiar Western style produce.
 Queensland and New South Wales became Australia's main beef cattle producers, while dairy cattle farming is found in the southern states, predominantly in Victoria.
 Wheat and other grain crops are spread fairly evenly throughout the mainland states.
 Sugar cane is also a major crop in Queensland and New South Wales.
 Fruit and vegetables are grown throughout Australia.
 "Meat and three veg", fish and chips, and the Australian meat pie continue to represent traditional meals for many Australians.
-The post-World War II multicultural immigration program brought new flavors and influences, with waves of immigrants from Greece, Italy, Vietnam, China, and elsewhere bringing about diversification and of the typical diet consumed–leading to an increasingly gastronomical culinary scene.
+The post-World War II multicultural immigration program brought new flavours and influences, with waves of immigrants from Greece, Italy, Thailand, Vietnam, China, and elsewhere bringing about diversification and of the typical diet consumed–leading to an increasingly gastronomical culinary scene.

 Australia's 11 e6km2 fishing zone is the third largest in the world and allows for easy access to seafood which significantly influences Australian cuisine.
 Clean ocean environments produce high quality seafoods.
 Lobster, prawns, tuna, salmon and abalone are the main ocean species harvested commercially, while aquaculture produces more than 60 species for consumption, including oysters, salmonoids, southern bluefin tuna, mussels, prawns, barramundi, yellowtail kingfish, and freshwater finifish.
 While inland river and lake systems are relatively sparse, they nevertheless provide some unique fresh water game fish and crustacea suitable for dining.
 Fishing and aquaculture constitute Australia's fifth most valuable agricultural industry after wool, beef, wheat and dairy.

 Vegemite is a well-known spread originating from Australia.
 Iconic Australian desserts include pavlova and lamingtons.
 ANZAC biscuits recall the diet of Australia's World War I soldiers at the Battle of Gallipoli.